LOADING ...

 "Banjo"

-of "The Man From Snowy River" and "Waltzing Matilda"
+Author of "The Man From River" and "Waltzing Matilda"

-A watering hole, specifically the curved of a winding stream
+A watering hole, specifically the curved meander of a winding

-that has isolated due to sand bar deposition
+that has been isolated due to sand bar

-I believe in the US you refer to them as "hobos", though a is not
+I believe in the US you refer to as "hobos", though a swaggy is not

-always someone down on their luck or On The Run.
+someone financially down on their luck or On The Run.
 Some

-swagmen are just fed up with city life and to spend their time
+swagmen are just fed up with city life and want to spend their

-exploring the country on foot, living off the land and the of
+the country on foot, living off the land and the charity of

 passers-by as they can.